huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

-**Observation o:** is a partial description of the state.
-In a partially observed environment.
+**Observation:** Partial description of the state, in a partially observed environment.

 **Action:** The decision taken by the agent.